-The IRS Changes the Rental Real Estate Enterprise
+The IRS Changes The Rental Real Estate Enterprise

 Many taxpayers were uncertain after reviewing Tax Cuts and Jobs Acts section 199A awhile back.
 199A states a deduction equal to 20 percent can be taken by a qualified business’ income if it’s operated directly by a taxpayer or through a pass-through entity.
 There were countless emails, phone calls and journalism opinion pieces about the 199A confusion.